nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Listing all tasks for a particular day: `tasksOn`

-Shows a list of all tasks on a particular day
+Shows a list of all tasks on a particular day.

 Format: `tasksOn DATE`

 * The DATE **must be of the specified format** dd-MM-yyyy

 Examples:
-* `tasksOn 25-12-2022` lists the tasks on 25th december 2022
+* `tasksOn 25-12-2022` lists the tasks on 25th December 2022

 ### Finding patient by name: `find`